-Following the introduction of the DWP's guidance, the Trustee received training and agreed to set stewardship priorities to focus monitoring and engagement with their investment managers on specific Environmental, Social and Governance ("ESG") factors.
-At the March 2023 meeting, the Trustee discussed and agreed stewardship priorities for the Scheme which were: Climate change and Business Ethics.
+Following the introduction of DWP's guidance, the Trustee has set stewardship priorities to focus engagement with its investment managers on specific Environmental, Social and Governance ("ESG") factors.
+The Trustee discussed and agreed stewardship priorities for the Scheme during the previous Scheme Year, which were: climate change and business ethics.

 The Trustee has selected these priorities as key market-wide risks and areas where it believes that good stewardship and engagement can improve long-term financial outcomes for the Scheme's members.
 The Trustee communicated these priorities to its managers in March 2023 and the managers acknowledged the notification.
-These priorities will be reviewed regularly going forwards.
+These priorities will be reviewed on an ongoing basis.